 ― Michael Haag, Cadogan Guide Cairo, Luxor and Aswan

 We didn’t know what to expect 6,600 miles from Charlottesville, but as long as it was adventurous, we were ready!
 Cairo, Egypt is very different from the US, but we loved every second of it; even the traffic that makes Downtown Manhattan’s seem calm.
 Witnessing the greatness of the pyramids we grew up admiring and learning first hand from locals about their ancestors who built it, made this one of our best trips ever!
 To top all that, it was Brit’s birthday.
+If you’re looking for a place to stay in Egypt, consider the best option in Egypt.
+The best thing you could do is finding a rental opportunity in Katameya Heights Houses.
 What a time to be alive!
-BestbackPack.com have the best traveling gear deals !
+BestbackPack.com have the best traveling gear deals!

 -Nick + Brit.